b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/CAFFEINE.md

 Five grams of caffeine is when it becomes problematic?
 Goodness.
 That's... wait, hang on... that's going to be around *fifty cups of coffee*.
 That's... `(8oz * 50 = 400oz) ÷ 128 = 3.125` *three fucking gallons* of coffee before caffeine becomes a considerable risk.
 The case reports find that an overdose requires an "excess of 5g."
 After your third gallon, you'd need to *keep slamming them down*.

 I think coffee is tasty.
 It makes my brain go 'woosh'.
 After reaching my threshold of four to five cups, my brain 'wooshes' too much and prevents me from sleeping deeply, and it makes my tummy feel gross.
 So what do I do about it?
-I stop drinking it.
-I have no desire to down *three gallons of coffee* in a day, and I do not need revelation from God to tell me to stop ingesting a substance after it shows [diminishing returns](https://en.wikipedia.org/wiki/Diminishing_returns).
+I stop drinking coffee before reaching that threshold.
+I stop at three or four cups.
+I have no desire to down fifty cups or *three gallons of coffee* in a day, and I do not need revelation from God to tell me to stop ingesting a substance after it shows [diminishing returns](https://en.wikipedia.org/wiki/Diminishing_returns).
+I will posit that you don't need it either.

 &nbsp;